-The Tla'amin (Sliammon) First Nation traditional territory encompasses the western portion of Area "C" and most of the Powell River Regional District.
+The Tla'amin (Sliammon) First Nation traditional territory encompasses all of Area "B" and most of the Powell River Regional District.
 Tla'amin's extensive history in the area dates back over 8,500 years and there are countless irreplaceable archaeological sites that document Tla'amin history, culture and presence on the land.